lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 OEM products are of high quality and produce high yields, but they are expensive.
 Compatible products, usually from China, are more affordable, but their quality is inconsistent, their yields are lower and they sometimes include toxic components.
 In both cases, once the cartridges are empty, they are disposed of together with the rest of unsorted waste, causing a detrimental impact on the environment.
+Due to high calorific value of cartridges they are often open burnt (thus substituting expensive kerosine) to make fire for cooking and to encourage burning of other waste, thus contributing to air pollution and exposing humans to inhalation of toxic substances.

 ### <a name="solution"></a> Our solution